How to make an impressive professional nursing portfolio

 What should I always include in my nursing portfolio?

-There are several generic items of evidence that are common for all portfolios.
-We have listed these below.
+So, you're ready to start your portfolio - but where do you start?
+Here are several essential items of evidence that are common for all portfolios.

 Your resume or CV